deepika-jangid/Container-within-Container/README.md

 # Final Output

   After running all the jobs with success, type in your browser as-
   <br><code>YOUR_IP:4321/Website/index.html</code>
-  and you will see the output as below picture.
+  <br>and you will see the output as below picture.

  ![](Images/HTML_Website.png)